10 Reasons to Stop in Hokianga

 8. Spot a Dolphin pod or even some Orcas

 The sea life in the area is extremely active, so it is not rare to spot dolphins or orcas from the shore.
 A particularly good spot for this is the South Head along the short Arai Te Uru Heritage walk.
+Find out more about where to see dolphins in 5 Best Places to Swim with Dolphins in New Zealand.

-9. Explore the mangrove!
+9. Explore the mangroves

 Who doesn’t love a good mangrove boardwalk?
 Safe above the mud and water, explore one of the most typical vegetation in Northland on the Rawene Mangrove walk.